Loading...

 3 min read

 President Donald Trump’s latest executive order to end birthright citizenship has sparked a national uproar, with Rosie O’Donnell thrust into the center of the debate.
-The move is already facing fierce legal and political opposition.
+The move is already facing fierce opposition from both legal and political fronts.

 Trump’s order, signed in January, denies automatic citizenship to children born in the U.S. to undocumented immigrants or parents on temporary visas.
-The policy is set to take effect on February 20, 2025, unless blocked by the courts.
+The policy is scheduled to take effect on February 20, 2025, unless it is blocked by the courts.

 Can Trump’s executive order really end birthright citizenship?